Samu (wrestler)

-Samula Fred Anoa'i (born May 29, 1963) is an American professional wrestler, better known by his ring name, Samu.
-He is best known for his appearances with the World Wrestling Federation, World Championship Wrestling, Extreme Championship Wrestling, and New Japan Pro-Wrestling in the 1980s and 1990s.
+Samuel Fred Anoaʻi (born May 29, 1963) is an American retired professional wrestler, better known by his ring name Samu.
+He is signed to WWE on a Legends contract.
+He is best known for his appearances with World Championship Wrestling (WCW), Extreme Championship Wrestling (ECW), and New Japan Pro-Wrestling (NJPW) in the 1980s and 1990s.

 Professional wrestling career

 Early career (1981–1983)

 Anoaʻi had his first professional match at age 14 under the supervision of his father Afa and his uncle Sika.
 He later ended up going pro in 1981 at age 17.

 World Wrestling Federation (1983–1984)

-In 1983, Anoa'i began appearing in the World Wrestling Federation (WWF) when Sika (part of the reigning WWF Tag Team Champions) was injured on March 12, 1983.
+In 1983, Anoaʻi began appearing in the World Wrestling Federation (WWF) when Sika (part of the reigning WWF Tag Team Champions) was injured on March 12, 1983.
 Known simply as "Samula", he helped The Wild Samoans defend the tag team championship a handful of times while Sika recovered.
 After Sika returned, Samula remained in the WWF, backing up his father and uncle.
-In January 1984, he received a shot at former WWF World Heavyweight Champion Bob Backlund, but ended up losing by disqualification.
+In January 1984, he received a match with former WWF World Heavyweight Champion Bob Backlund, but ended up losing by disqualification.
+It was around this time he started being announced as Samu instead of Samula, though Gorilla Monsoon still referred to him as Samula.
 During the summer of 1984, Samula turned face after the Wild Samoans left the WWF.
 Samula twice teamed with Hulk Hogan during WWF's tours in Japan, both times facing Japanese legends Antonio Inoki and Tatsumi Fujinami.
 These matches were among the last matches Samula wrestled in the WWF before leaving in January 1985.